yell0w4x/ecmatest/README.md

 ### jest wrappers

 To mock ECMAScript class or an Object one can use `createAutospec`.
-To mock a class `createAutospec(SomeClass.prototype)`, to mock an object use it directly like `createAutospec(someObject)`.
-Under the hood it uses jest mocker to create mocks.
-The implementation is below and quite simple.
+For classes, use `createAutospec(SomeClass.prototype)`; For objects use `createAutospec(someObject)` directly.

+Under the hood, this uses Jest's mocking functionality.
+The implementation is straightforward, as shown below.
-They are compartible with `except` as they are jest mocks and provide api you can find out from jest [docs](https://jestjs.io/docs/mock-function-api#methods).
+The mocks are compatible with `expect` since they are Jest mocks and provide the API documented in the Jest [documentation](https://jestjs.io/docs/mock-function-api#methods).

-Object returned by `jestMocker` has the interface described [here](https://jestjs.io/docs/jest-object#mock-functions) in jest docs.
+Object returned by `jestMocker` has the interface described [here](https://jestjs.io/docs/jest-object#mock-functions) in the Jest docs.
 For `fakeTimers` see [this](https://jestjs.io/docs/jest-object#jestusefaketimersfaketimersconfig).
-Note that out of the box the only `advanceTimers` (provided by jest `ModernFakeTimers` class) are available.
+Note that out of the box the only `advanceTimers` (provided by jest `ModernFakeTimers` class) is available.
-But it's possible to create `LegacyFakeTimers` in the same way it's done for modern timers.
-But note the config is bit different.
+But it's possible to create `LegacyFakeTimers` in the same way it's done for modern timers, though the config is slighly different.

 ```javascript
 import jestFT from '@jest/fake-timers';